-- Target Gold, green and blue circles
+Target Red, gold, green and blue circles

-- 11. The land registries and geospatial databases include informal communities and ownership rights to foster greater socioeconomic integration between formal and informal residents over time.
+1.1.
+The land registries and geospatial databases include informal communities and ownership rights to foster greater socioeconomic integration between formal and informal residents over time.
+Target Red, gold, green and blue circles

+1.2 Informal constructions are formalized in a fair, efficient, transparent, and inclusive manner, empowering residents, supporting social and economic inclusivity and better pandemic responses.8

-- Target Gold, green and blue circles
+Target Red, gold, green and blue circles

-- 1.2 Informal constructions are formalized in a fair, efficient, transparent, and inclusive manner, empowering residents, supporting social and economic inclusivity and better pandemic responses.8 - Target Gold, green and blue circles - 1.3 The legal rights and justice systems are efficient and adequate for the needs of informal residents.
-They should support sustainable development, foster greater efficiency and integration of labour and land markets, defend housing, land and property rights, be responsive to capital markets, be equitable and inclusive, and should provide adequate protections for human rights, gender equality and dignity. - Target Gold, green and blue circles - 1.4 The institutions underpinning land, labour and capital economics and health safety concerns are improved to better address pandemic threats and foster economic growth, fairness, and inclusivity.
+1.3 The legal rights and justice systems are efficient and adequate for the needs of informal residents.
+They should support sustainable development, foster greater efficiency and integration of labour and land markets, defend housing, land and property rights, be responsive to capital markets, be equitable and inclusive, and should provide adequate protections for human rights, gender equality and dignity.

+1.4 The institutions underpinning land, labour and capital economics and health safety concerns are improved to better address pandemic threats and foster economic growth, fairness, and inclusivity.